sixeyed/docker-windows-workshop/slides/sections/prod-dependencies.md

 Ah.
 It was stored in the filesystem of that container we've just destroyed, so it's gone forever.

 Let's make sure that doesn't happen again.
-This [Dockerfile for the database](./docker/prod-dependencies/signup-db/Dockerfile) is based on Microsoft's SQL Server image, but it adds a Docker volume for data storage.
+This [Dockerfile for the database](./docker/prod-dependencies/signup-db/Dockerfile) is based on the same SQL Server image, but it adds a Docker volume for data storage.

-The [initialization script](./docker/prod-dependencies/signup-db/Initialize-Database.ps1) checks that storage location, and it will eiother create a new database, or attach existing database files if they exist.
+The [initialization script](./docker/prod-dependencies/signup-db/Initialize-Database.ps1) checks that storage location, and it will either create a new database, or attach existing database files if they exist.

 ---